jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_alarms.md

-## List of alarms that can be raised against a SQL Azure connection
+## Alarms that can be raised against a SQL Azure connection

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}